Engaging a Search Firm

 Partnering with a Search Firm to Enhance Recruitment

-In accordance with Illinois law, 110 ILCS 305/80, the use of search firms is prohibited except in the case of a Presidential search or where the President and Board of Trustees can demonstrate a justifiable need for guidance from an individual or firm with specific expertise in the field of the hiring.
+Under Illinois law, 110 ILCS 305/80, the use of search firms is prohibited except in the case of a Presidential search or where the President and Board of Trustees can demonstrate a justifiable need for guidance from an individual or firm with specific expertise in the field of the hiring.

-Beginning July 1, 2013, requests for the use of a search firm must conform to one (or more) of the following criteria:
+Requests for the use of a search firm must conform to one (or more) of the following criteria:

 1. Search for the President of the University;